vtendero/vtendero/README.md

 ### Welcome to my GitHub!
 Here you can see some of my projects as a beginner developer.

 I am constantly learning to improve my knowledge, obtain solid programming foundations, good practices, and clean code.
 I like minimalism and organization, management is something intrinsic to me.

 I dream of being part of a project with which to generate impact towards a sustainable world.

+Dark mode ever  :black_heart:

-#### Technologies and tools:
+### Technologies and tools:
 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat&logo=javascript&logoColor=yellow)
 ![React](https://img.shields.io/badge/-React-black?style=flat&logo=react)
 ![html5](https://img.shields.io/badge/-HTML5-black?style=flat&logo=html5)